Leverage

 If your insurer refuses to provide a fair settlement amount on your vehicle’s loss, you have the option to resolve the issue by going through your insurance policy’s appraisal clause.
 This prevents insurance companies from taking advantage of you.

 The key to a successful appraisal clause dispute is finding an expert who has the necessary vehicle knowledge and negotiation skills to handle the various aspects of the process.
 This includes choosing an umpire and negotiating with the other parties involved.
-Our Oregon Licensed Auto Appraiser, Ken Nix, has been negotiating Oregon Total Loss disputes for over 13 years in Oregon.
+Our Oregon Licensed Auto Appraiser, Ken Nix, has been negotiating Oregon Total Loss disputes for around 15 years in Oregon.
 He’s local, only works for consumers, and isn’t indebted to the insurance companies like many appraisers who rely on them for income.
+We receive no compensation in anyway from any insurance companies.

 A few recent Settlements: